joeyshi12/bspwm-dotfiles/README.md

 - View available monitors and resolutions by running `xrandr`

 ## Network settings
-- Packages: `networkmanager` (check to make sure this is installed)
 - Run `nmcli dev wifi` to scan for networks
 - Run `nmtui` to open user interface for connecting to networks

 ## Bluetooth settings
-- Packages: `bluz bluez-utils`
-- Enable bluetooth service `systemctl enable bluetooth.service`
+- Enable bluetooth service `systemctl enable --now bluetooth.service`
 - Power on bluetooth adapter on start:
     - Add `AutoEnable=true` under the `[Policy]` section of `/etc/bluetooth/main.conf`
-- Scan for bluetooth devices with `bluetoothctl scan on` and connect using `connect <device-address>`
+- Scan for bluetooth devices with `bluetoothctl scan on` and connect using `bluetoothctl connect <device-address>`

 ## Audio settings
-- Packages: `pulseaudio-alsa pulseaudio-bluetooth bluetooth-autoconnect pavucontrol`
 - Pavucontrol is a gui audio mixer
 - bluetooth-autoconnect is a script for connecting to trusted devices automatically
     - Run `bluetooth-autoconnect` to connect devices
-    - `systemctl enable bluetooth-autoconnect` to run autoconnect command on start-up
+    - `systemctl enable --now bluetooth-autoconnect` to run autoconnect command on start-up